loveencounterflow/dbay/README-construction.md

     * When **`cfg.dbnick`** (but not **`cfg.path`**) is given, a
     * When **`cfg.path`** is given, an SQLite DB file will be (created if non-existant and) opened; then, the DB will be mirrored to RAM so now you have a RAM DB associated with a disk location.
-You can use `dbay.save()` any number of times to write changes to disk.
-DB contents will be lost should the process terminate after changes to the DB but before `dbay.save()` terminates.
+You can use `db.save()` any number of times to write changes to disk.
+DB contents will be lost should the process terminate after changes to the DB but before `db.save()` terminates.
 This mode of operation is called 'Eventual Persistency'.

   * **`cfg.path`** (`?non-empty text`): Specifies which file system path to save the DB to.